-Data is gathered primarily from the Clan Campbell Society Genealogy Data Forms submitted by individuals upon application for membership, but also comes from other sources such as family or county histories, pedigree charts, obituaries, census records and primary documents donated by members to the CCS(NA) Archives or found in other sources by the genealogist.
+Genealogy data is gathered primarily from the Clan Campbell Society fillable PDF Genealogy Forms submitted by individuals upon application for membership, but also comes from other sources such as family or county histories, pedigree charts, obituaries, census records and primary documents donated by members to the CCS(NA) Archives or found in other sources by the genealogist.

 Upon receipt of these forms, the data contained therein are compared to that which may already be in the computerized CCS(NA) data bank, if any.
 Variations are noted, new information is added including the names and addresses of all members and/or researchers who have submitted data on that particular line.
 This enables the Society's genealogist to place cousins in contact with one another in order that they can compare notes and perhaps clarify discrepancies.

-The second aspect of the CCS(NA) Genealogy Program involves the search process required in response to the varied queries which arrive by mail from all parts of the United States as well as from Canada, Great Britain, Australia, and New Zealand.
+The second aspect of the CCS(NA) Genealogy Program involves the search process required in response to the varied queries which arrive by mail from all parts of the United States as well as from Canada, the United Kingdom, Australia, and New Zealand.